briancorbinxyz/awesome-engineering/README.md

   <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1678429415i/123051638.jpg" width="150"/>

-  > “The curse of competence traps you doing what you’re good at but not fulfilled by.”
+  > “The curse of competence traps you doing what you're good at but not fulfilled by.”

-  > “You do it well, so you don’t wholly trust others to do it.
-That’s the curse of competence.”
+  > “You do it well, so you don't wholly trust others to do it.
+That's the curse of competence.”

   Alternatively, opt for understanding: